persandstrom/python-vasttrafik/README.md

 ```

 ## API credentials
 The new API uses OAuth2 as authorization and in order to acquire CONSUMER_KEY and CONSUMER_SECRET from the API, one needs to subscribe to it.
 Please refer to [Västtrafik](https://labs.vasttrafik.se) in to get your API credentials.
-When they are acquired, update ```credentials.txt``` and the wrapper will work.

 This software is a fork of https://github.com/axelniklasson/vasttrafik-api-wrapper